TikTok-Hackathon-2024-Team-Geniuses/TikTok_Main/README.md

 This will start the Vite development server.
 Open your browser and navigate to `http://localhost:3000/` to see the app running. 🚀

 ## 📂 Project Structure

-Here's an overview of the project structure:
+Here's an overview of the project structure, but will be updated when it's completed:

 ```
 tiktok-clone/